easypanel-io/website/docs/04-templates/answer/index.md

 ## Description

 An open-source knowledge-based community software.
-You can use it quickly to build Q&A community for your products, customers, teams, and more.
+You can use it quickly to build Q&amp;A community for your products, customers, teams, and more.

 ## Instructions